Covariantly functorial wrapped Floer theory on Liouville sectors: Wrapped Fukaya category of Liouville sectors

-The above reasoning shows moreover that for any one-parameter subgroup $\Phi:\RR_{\geq 0}\to\Ham(X)$, the wrappings $L\to\Phi_tL$ are cofinal as long as the contact vector field generating $\partial_\infty\Phi$ is strictly positive on the interior of $\partial_\infty X$.
-In particular, the wrapping category has countable cofinality. \end{proof}

-\begin{remark} Note that the collection of Lagrangians satisfying any given countable collection of transversality conditions is cofinal in the wrapping category $(L\to-)^+$ by general position arguments.
-In particular, the full subcategory consisting of such Lagrangians is also filtered and of countable cofinality. \end{remark}
+\begin{remark} Note that the collection of Lagrangians satisfying any given countable collection of transversality conditions is cofinal in the wrapping category $(L\leadsto-)^+$ by general position arguments.
+In particular, the full subcategory consisting of such Lagrangians is also filtered. \end{remark}